syedibrahim906/Sales_Analysis/README.md

 Regional Sales Analysis Project

-This project focuses on analyzing retail sales performance across different regions using Python, Pandas, and visualization libraries like Matplotlib and Seaborn.
-The analysis is built on a multi-sheet Excel dataset where each sheet represents a different sales region.
-The main goal is to unify all data, perform end-to-end cleaning, and uncover insights that support better business decisions.
+❓ Problem Statement

+A retail company operates across multiple regions and wants to understand how its products are performing across different cities, states, and sales channels.
+The company has collected detailed sales data, including product names, order quantities, revenue, costs, and customer location.
+However, due to the volume and complexity of the data, it is difficult to derive actionable insights without proper analysis.

 🎯 Objective

-To consolidate region-wise Excel data and perform a comprehensive analysis of key business metrics like revenue, cost, profit, and profit margins.
-This project also demonstrates the ability to derive trends and visual summaries through Python-based tools and dashboards.
+The goal of this project is to perform a comprehensive sales analysis using Python.
+This includes:

+Identifying top-performing products and cities by revenue.

+Analyzing sales trends over time.

+Evaluating revenue contribution across various sales channels.

+Calculating profit, total cost, and profit margin.

+Visualizing insights using charts like bar plots, line charts  etc.

 📁 Dataset Overview

 File Name: Regional Sales Dataset.xlsx
 Structure: Excel workbook with multiple sheets (each sheet = one region) Each sheet includes: